Chemotherapy Induced Peripheral Neuropathy (CIPN)

 We have had phenomenal results with not only preventing CIPN but also with repairing the damage of CIPN.
 Our results were so astounding that we were contacted by one of the very large cancer treatment centers here in San Antonio.
 Several of their Chemotherapy patients had been talking about our clinic, The San Antonio Neuropathy Center, and the results they had with reversing their CIPN.
 The oncologists were quite intrigued and invited us over for a meeting to find out what we were doing.
 We were more than happy to share our information with them for the benefit of the neuropathy patients.

 Don’t wait until you develop CIPN.
 Protect yourself immediately.
-If you have already developed CIPN, Nervana Blue can still help to repair the damage of the peripheral nerves.
+If you have already developed CIPN, Nuphoria can still help to repair the damage of the peripheral nerves.